pp4rs/2024-uzh-installation-guide/docs/index.md

     * Where necessary, we have provided instructions for Mac, Windows and Linux machines.

 !!! tip "Installation Help"
-    We will provide installation help for learners struggling to setup their machines on September the 1st.
+    We will provide installation help for learners struggling to setup their machines on August the 24th.

     Time & Location: TBA.